afonsoingles/afonsoingles/README.md

 ## 👋 About me
 Hello there!
-I'm **Afonso Inglês**, a Portuguese studentet with a growing passion for programming.
+I'm **Afonso Inglês**, a Portuguese student with a growing passion for programming.
 I'm dedicated to improving my skills in the world of coding, and I want to work in this field in the future.
-Currently, my primary focus lies in developing the [Python Everything](https://pythoneverything.com) project.
+Currently, my primary focus lies in developing [Python Everything](https://pythoneverything.com).

 *Chief Executive Officer & Developer @ [Python Everything](https://pythoneverything.com/)*